-M1 = mass in g of the residue, and

-M2 = mass in g of the material taken for the test.

 B-16 DETERMINATION OF LEAD, IRON AND ARSENIC BY INDUCTIVELY COUPLED PLASMA OPTICAL EMISSION SPECTROMETER (ICP-OES) METHOD

 B-16.1 Principle

 The sample solution under analysis is nebulized through a nebulizer inside a spray chamber.
 The aerosol formed is aspirated to argon plasma torch [produced by a radio-frequency inductively coupled plasma (ICP)], where the molecules break into constituent atoms and/or molecular species and atoms are get excited.
 These excited atoms then return back to the lower energy state by emitting radiation of specific wavelength.
 These emitted radiations are characteristic of an element and are measured by the Photomultiplier tube detector and intensity of such emitted radiation is directly proportional to the concentration of respective constituent element in the sample.